Shaping Bosnia – 1991-1995.

 When no group has a majority, the power sharing situation remains complex but retains some relative balance because no one group can act unilaterally and it’s this constant struggle to form coalitions that retards the government from implementing many policies that would be beneficial to the populace.
 They require support from at least one other group.
 The new census, showing the Muslims comprising 50.1 percent of the population dramatically shifts the balance of power effectively turning B&H into a Muslim state with two ethnic minorities rather than the three minority state it was at the time of the 1991 census.

 The authorities in the Republika Srpska needed about 20 nanoseconds to reject the results of the census.
 Their main complaint was that the census counted people who fled Bosnia during the war and now live abroad.
-It’s probable that large majority of people living abroad are, in fact, Muslims and Croats who fled what is now Serb controlled territory and counting them would further weaken the Serbian grip within their region because in the census 16.5 percent of the population in Republika Srpska is not Serbian.
+It’s probable that large majority of people living abroad are, in fact, Muslims and Croats who fled what is now Serb controlled territory and counting them would further weaken the Serbian grip within their region because in the census 16 and a half percent of the population in Republika Srpska is not Serbian.

 Brčko is not a tree.

 The last item I can’t omit in the discussion of B&H’s map is ignoring one other element that the Dayton accords never finalized – the status of the Brčko District. (it’s pronounced BIRCH-ko.)
 You can’t see it very well on the map above but it’s in the northeast portion of the country.
-Here’s a close-up courtesy of Wikipedia and PANONIAN:
+Here’s a close-up courtesy of Wikipedia and PANONIAN:.

 This bizarre little corner of the world (or at least bizarre little corner of B&H) is a self-governing administrative unit as well as being a political territory over which multiple sovereign powers (in this instance the Federation of B&H and the Republika Srpska) formally agree to equally share sovereignty and exercise their rights jointly, without dividing it up into ‘national’ zones.
 (Interestingly, in diplomatic circles the technical term for this is condominium.)